Shyrou/humane.house/content/_index.md

 <p style="text-align: center;"><strong>It is time to stop this madness.</strong></p>

-Many countries around Europe have started some initiatives to allow everyone being able to afford a flat or a house, discouraing Real Estate Agencies from buying cheap ones and/or properties, although this is not enough.
+Many countries around Europe have started some initiatives to allow everyone to be able to afford a flat or a house, discouraing Real Estate Agencies from buying cheap ones and/or properties, although this is not enough.

 In times like the one we are living now, uncertainity is always around the corner and stability is literally a luxury.
 Despite the crisis we're all living, Real Estate Agencies see no real interest in changing the way they operate.